What is a cervical biopsy?

 human papillomavirus (HPV) may also call for cervical biopsy.
 HPV is a type of sexually

-with a special lens to look at the cervical tissues.
+uses an instrument with a special lens to look at the cervical tissues.

 A cervical biopsy may be done to find cancer or precancer cells on the cervix.
 Cells